ShabuShabu/Belay/README.md

 const response = await page.createOrUpdate()
 ```

-Not sure why you wouldn't know where your data comes from, but the `createOrUpdate` method got your back!

 ### Deleting

+If the model attributes contain a `deletedAt` field and `deletedAt` is null, then Belay will set it the current date, indicating that the model has been soft deleted.
+If the `deletedAt` field is not null, however, then Belay will set the `wasDestroyed` flag to true.

 ```js
 const page = new Page({ data: ... })

 const response = await page.delete()
 ```

-If the model attributes contain a `deletedAt` field and `deletedAt` is null, then Belay will set it the current date, indicating that the model has been soft deleted.
-If the `deletedAt` field is not null, however, then Belay will set the `wasDestroyed` flag to true.

 ### Model Attributes & Relationships